Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Made in London, Wizard Works are a 3-person independent company who make some awesome bags.
 Their designs are incredibly unique and really make you stand out on the trail.
 Described as ’an aesthetic that lies somewhere between timeless classic and 80s rave’, you can completely customise these colours too.

-The Badbelly bar bag is a real favourite, and functions both as a handlebar and saddle bag with some tough 1000D Cordura fabrics, whilst the snack bags can be made to match and are handy on any adventure.
+The Badbelly bar bag is a real favourite, and functions both as a handlebar and saddle bag with some tough 1000D Cordura fabrics, while the snack bags can be made to match and are handy in both the city and out on the trail.

 Buy the Wizard Works Custom Bags: £52 to £295 at Wizard.works